Effects of Saturated Fat

 and all I felt capable of doing was sitting down with my cup of coffee.
 Simple acts, like picking up the newspaper the cat shredded, required

 an exhertion mustered only with an internal pep-talk.
 "You can do it.
 You need to do it.
 You'll feel better if you do it."
+I have to tell you, this was NOT my norm!

 Mentally, everything was overwhelming as well.
 I had to think long and hard before doing anything, nothing came naturally.
 I couldn't